sohiniroych/ML-Monitoring-with-Grafana/README.md

 # ML Monitor
-This codebase builds on the original ML_monitor as presented in https://github.com/wiatrak2/ml_monitor This repository work on local installation of Python only and DOES NOT Support Colab at teh moment.
+This codebase builds on the original ML_monitor as presented in https://github.com/wiatrak2/ml_monitor This repository work on local installation of Python only and DOES NOT Support Colab at the moment.
 ### Requirements:
 * python >= 3.6
 * [docker](https://www.docker.com)